Engaging with children and inspiring them to learn

 What we do:

 We’re really excited to be developing our curriculum for KS1 this year.
-In the past, we feel that we haven’t always built on the independence developed in the early years but this year we’re incredibly excited to fully immerse the children in challenge based learning.
+In the past, we feel that we haven’t always built on the independence developed in the early years but this year we’re incredibly excited to fully immerse the children in child led and challenge based learning.
 Children will cover the National Curriculum but will take responsibility for ensuring they complete their challenges.
 Children in KS1 also access open ended resources in the afternoons to build on their experiences in the early years.

 An example of challenge based learning in science: We are studying materials and their properties.
 One of our challenges is to make an Umbrella (perfect for the Cumbrian weather).
 Within the class their are lots of different resources and scrap materials from our local scrap store.
 The children are not given a specific set of materials to make the umbrella.